 I know this Nika.
 I know every freckle in her pink ears and the groove between her eyes where she likes to be scratched; I know the tiny scar on her muzzle and the bit of white on her right hind paw; I know the pattern of her whiskers, even though they fell out from the radiation; I know the veins that run around the edges of her velvet ears; I know her worry at the sounds in the hallway; I know the reflexive joy of her thumping tail; I know the rise and fall of her ribs and her audible happy-breathing; I know her beating heart and the golden depths of her eyes; I know her dreams when I hold her, watching them seep from her head to the tips of her toes.

 I know when I open the door that she is done.
 She wags her tail for me still, but there is a quarter-sized drop of blood on the floor.
-We can ask no more of this little one; she has fought so hard and given everything.
+We can ask no more of her; she has fought to stay with us as long as she could.
 I call the vet and by some miracle she is nearby.
 Luke and I hold Nika and whisper to her.
 I wish we'd rehearsed this because there is altogether too much happening—too many forms, I can't find my checkbook, too many calls, too many instructions, too many variables, effluvia, awkwardnesses when all I want to do is look into her eyes.